Ever run into this dreaded issue when working with Javascript or – preferably – Typescript?

 does not exist.

-However, the Vite developers are smart and obviously aware of this, and they have tried compensating by giving access to a similar property import.meta
+However, the Vite developers are smart and obviously aware of this, and have wisely chosen to give you the same experience with the similar property import.meta

 .